akaalias/algorand-ballet/README.md

 - Drag Algorand Ballet to your Application folder
 - Double-click the application to start

-#### _If_ the application does not open right away

-- Check under "System Preferences > Security and Privacy > General" if it's blocked.
-- Click on the button "Allow Algorand Ballet to run"

 ## Running on other OSes
 As of now, my releases will be Mac-only unless there's a strong call for a Windows or Linux version.

 Let me (see below) and we can work on other platforms together!

 ## Questions
 If you have questions the best way to reach me is to talk live: